ilkeEren27/magnoboard/README.md

 **AI & External Resources**

-During development, I used documentation (Next.js, TailwindCSS) and community resources (Stack Overflow, MDN).
+During development, I used documentation (Next.js, TailwindCSS, react-sketh-canvas and Konva.js) and community resources (Stack Overflow, MDN).

 I also used AI tools (ChatGPT and GitHub Copilot) for debugging help, UI suggestions, and boilerplate generation.